Holding Space for Healing, One Story at a Time

 • My Experience

-I hold a Master’s degree in Counseling Psychology and am a Licensed Professional Counselor (LPC) with over 10 years of clinical experience.
-My work has spanned school systems, inpatient settings, community programs, and military support services—offering a wide lens into the many ways trauma and resilience show up in people’s lives.
+I hold a Master’s degree in Counseling Psychology and am a Licensed Professional Counselor (LPC) with close to 15 years now of clinical experience.
+My work has spanned private practice, school systems, inpatient settings, community programs, and frontline support services; offering a wide lens into the many ways trauma and resilience can show up within people’s lives.

 In my current practice, I welcome individuals from all walks of life navigating the impacts of toxic stress and trauma.
-I’m especially honored to hold space for women—particularly those seeking a safe and supportive place to voice their needs—as well as for service members and frontline professionals who often carry their pain in silence.
-Whether someone is navigating anxiety, grief, trauma, or life transitions, I aim to provide an affirming space to reconnect with one’s voice, needs, and sense of self.
+I aim to provide an affirming space to reconnect with one’s voice, needs, and sense of self in community.

 My approach is trauma-informed and rooted in evidence-based practices.
-I believe healing is not linear or one-size-fits-all.
-I’m committed to meeting people where they are, with care, cultural humility, and the belief that healing begins when we feel safe, seen, and supported.
+I’m committed to meeting people where they are, with care, cultural humility, and the belief that healing begins when we feel safe, seen, valued, and supported.

 “There is no greater agony than bearing an untold story inside you.” — Maya Angelou